kaiosilveira/refactoring/README.md

 - **[Separate Query from Modifier](https://github.com/kaiosilveira/separate-query-from-modifier-refactoring)**: Good code is about clarity.
 Good code looks obvious at first sight, or even pre-first sight, just by reading the name of a function.
 Side effects are the biggest antagonists of clarity: they cause chaos in an often uncontrolled way.
 This refactoring helps on bringing predictability and peace.

+- **[Parameterize Function](https://github.com/kaiosilveira/parameterize-function-refactoring)**: There are only a few things in programming that are more annoying than two chunks of code that does _almost_ the same thing, except for a tiny detail.
+This refactoring helps solving this issue.

 ---

 ### Appendix: Useful commands when cloning this codebase locally